Depact/Hacker-News-Aggregator-sample/readme.md

 3. Update repository network settings in order to let containers connect.
 Settings of this repository tweaked for running HackerNewsAggregator project through IDE.
 4. Change docker-compose settings to make sure they compatible with your local certificates
 5. Run docker compose

+## Notes
+#### RestEase
+I used in this project RestEase first time in order to see it in action first time and get the idea how good it is compare to classic polly approach.

+As far as I see now - it contain basic retry policy compatibility with polly.
+But with this use case rate limit policy way more important and this package seem to be lacking.
+RestEase is overall nice to work with, but not great to debug in case something goes wrong.

+Given time I'd spend more time looking into search for something similar to RestEase but with functionality RestEase lacking or a way to enable RestEase to provide various features that make polly so valuable.

+This project require loading 501 request in worse case scenario where there is no cached data.
+Requests loaded not in parallel at least, but this can be changed.
+This area is lacking in optimizations in order to ensure highest performance with minimum chances to overload Hacker News Api.

+#### Eventual consistency
+Because this project does not subscribed to event bus of hacker news cached records can easily become outdated.
+In order to mitigate this caches expiry time is used.
+But such approach have a lot of problematic moments requiring fine tuning.

+#### Project may benefit from use of other cache, like Memcached
+But it require more testing and real use data.